rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/macros.rst

                 }
             };
         }

+        fn main() {
             let mut num = 5;
             let result = increment_and_double!(num);
             println!("Result: {}, Num: {}", result, num);
             // Result: 12, Num: 6
+        }

-      In this example, calling the macro both increments and returns the value in one go—without any clear indication in its “signature” that it mutates its argument.
+      In this example, calling the macro both increments and returns the value in one go—without any clear indication in its "signature" that it mutates its argument.
 As a result, num is changed behind the scenes, which can surprise readers and make debugging more difficult.

    .. compliant_example::